sourcegraph/about/blogposts/gophercon-2018-an-over-engineering-disaster-with-macaroons.md

 Now, if only we could combine the strengths of both world, like having a Bearer token (like our car key) that could be attenuated or limited so it can be much safer.

-This would be like we handed the valet a key that wouldn’t work generally, but would work within a one-mile radius, or if the driver was wearing the valet-company uniform or some other set of caveats that are based on the context.
+This would be like we handed the valet a key that Wouldn't work generally, but would work within a one-mile radius, or if the driver was wearing the valet-company uniform or some other set of caveats that are based on the context.

 ## Macaroons